nobox-org/nobox-docs/pages/integrate-nobox.md

     export  const  Nobox  =  getFunctions(config);
     ```
-    - Replace `[yourProject]` with your desired project name
-    - Replace `[yourtoken]` with the token you copied on nobox.cloud website

-4. Create a folder called record-structures (or any other name) inside the nobox folder
+4. Create a folder called `record-structures` (or any other name) inside the nobox folder
-5. Create a file inside the record-structures folder and name it user.ts (or any other name).
+5. Create a file inside the `record-structures` folder and name it `user.ts` (or any other name).
 This is just an example.
-6. Copy the following code into the user.ts file.
+6. Copy the following code into the `user.ts` file.
 You can modify the structure as needed:

     ```ts
     import { Space } from "nobox-client";
-    import { createRowSchema } from "./config";
+    import { createRowSchema } from "../config";

     interface User {
         email: string;